 As a result, you need to build up your emergency fund to cover more potential expenses.

-In this regard, you want to save 3-6 months worth of living expenses.
+In this regard, you want to save up so you have six months’ worth of living expenses.

 The good news is this step should be fairly quick to complete.

 This is because you have money now that was going towards your debt that you can now put towards building your savings.

 Baby Step #3b: Save For A House Down Payment

 The Dave Ramsey Baby Steps program doesn’t officially list this as part of the original seven baby steps, but has been added by Dave and others.

 This step is for those looking to buy a house.

 If you already own a house or are not interested in buying a house at this time, you can skip this baby step and move on to the next.